JumaJuiceTime/CairnHack/adventures/conversions/green-water-crimson-stag.md

 ### 28
-If your DEX is 13 or higher you succeed in climbing.
+If your AGL is 13 or higher you succeed in climbing.

 ### 37
-Make a DEX save to avoid the dart.
+Make a AGL save to avoid the dart.
 If it hits you, the dart deals 1d4 damage and impairs your attack (reduces it to 1d4) if you fight the goblin.
-You have the option of fleeing combat with a DEX save.
+You have the option of fleeing combat with a AGL save.

 #### Goblin
-4 HP, 1 Armor, 8 STR, 12 DEX, 8 WIL, ice sword (d8)
+4 HP, 1 Armor, 8 STR, 12 AGL, 8 PRS, ice sword (d8)

 ### 40